 It’s so very important to keep our bodies moving, especially when we might feel restricted in other ways.

 12. Stretch, flex and dance!
 Dancing to your favourite music is freeing, playful and fun.

-13. Government guidance states that we can leave the house to take one form of exercise per day.
+13. Try to take one form of exercise per day.
 If you’re able to, use it!
-Whether it’s to walk, jog, run or cycle you will feel better for having been outside, especially if you’re able to find some green space to notice the arrival of springtime.
+Whether it’s to walk, jog, run or cycle you will feel better for having been outside, especially if you’re able to find some green space.

 14. Yoga comes up time and again in relation to self-care and that’s because it works, helping us to connect with our breath and calm the nervous system.
 So many studios are now offering online classes and there’s an abundance of free classes across Instagram and YouTube.
 Yoga with Adriene has been a big hit with us.

 Nearly everything we experience is enjoyed via our five incredible senses which, in times of stress, can also be used as tools to help us stay grounded and present.